magnubgr/magnubgr.github.io/README.md

 ## Hobby Projects
 ### Wireless Keyboard 60% (in the making)
-- ESP32, battery charging circuitry, media buttons, volume knob etc
+- ESP32, battery charging circuitry, media buttons, volume knob etc.
 - Programmed in the PlatformIO environment with C++
 ![Keyboard](/assets/img/kb.png)

 ### Hexapod Transforming Robot (in the making)
-- Fully designed in Fusion 360 and 3D-printed, programmed in
+- Fully designed in Fusion 360 and 3D-printed, programmed in C++
 - Transforming between a pumpkin and a spider
 - Sparkfun Thing Plus ESP32, PWM servo driver, ultrasonic sensor
 ![Hexapod](/assets/img/hexapod.png)